An introduction to variational quantum algorithms for combinatorial optimization problems: Quantum Approximate Optimization Algorithm

 \section{Quantum Approximate Optimization Algorithm}

 We assume throughout this section that the function $f$ to be minimized is polynomial.
 First, we reformulate problem~\eqref{eq:min_f} to a more suitable form for quantum optimization.
-This reformulation is motivated by the quantum adiabatic evolution~\cite{AdiabEvol} that, for a given hermitian matrix\footnote{A complex square matrix is hermitian if it is equal to its conjugate transpose.}, approximates the eigenvector with the lowest eigenvalue under certain conditions.
-For that, we interpret the objective function of problem~\eqref{eq:min_f} as an hermitian matrix $H_f$ such that each eigenvector $\ket{u_x}$ is matching a classical solution $x\in\{0,1\}^n$ with an eigenvalue equal to $f(x)$, specifically,
+This reformulation is motivated by the quantum adiabatic evolution~\cite{AdiabEvol} that, for a given Hermitian matrix\footnote{A complex square matrix is Hermitian if it is equal to its conjugate transpose.}, approximates the eigenvector with the lowest eigenvalue under certain conditions.
+For that, we interpret the objective function of problem~\eqref{eq:min_f} as an Hermitian matrix $H_f$ such that each eigenvector $\ket{u_x}$ is matching a classical solution $x\in\{0,1\}^n$ with an eigenvalue equal to $f(x)$, specifically,

 Thus, the solutions of problem~\eqref{eq:min_f} are the solutions corresponding to the lowest eigenvalues of $H_f$.
-The Quantum Approximate Optimization Algorithm (QAOA)~\cite{QAOAFarhi} presented in this section aims to find the lowest eigenvalue of $H_f$.
+The Quantum Approximate Optimization Algorithm (QAOA)~\cite{QAOAFarhi} presented in this section aims at finding the lowest eigenvalue of $H_f$.